diku-dk/hpps-e2021-pub/material/2-e-1/README.md

 **Note:** when you download binary files like [ints.bin](ints.bin) from GitHub, *do not* just copy from the browser.
 This will corrupt the contents by interpreting them as text and discarding bits that do not correspond to valid characters.
-Instead, use the Download button.
+Instead, click the Raw button.

 ## Pointers